Green peace

 A rust-finish planter houses a multi-stemmed birch with white and copper bark that stands out against the background.
 Slimline planters run along the divide to obscure a rather utilitarian-looking fence.
 These plants will grow tall and wispy, moving in the breeze.

 Bespoke furniture makes the courtyard multi-functional and adds colour.
 The airy, ‘leaf’ loungers let light through the skylight to the room below.
-The sheepskins are snuggly, easy to store and make the seats comfy enough to sleep on.
+The sheepskins are snuggly and easy to store.
 Movable screens offer some privacy from the windows above.

-Chunky tree ferns were planted in a huge planter on the lower, double-height terrace, outside the bedrooms.
-It’s a fantastic statement in this green cavern and gives a lush view from inside.
+Chunky tree ferns were planted in a huge planter on the lower, double-height terrace.
+It’s a fantastic statement.

 The finished terraces are now a beautiful and very green garden.
 Such a contrast to the original, stark, white space.